 To join and for more information about what we do, visit:

 Bring a snack or beverage to the meeting to share if you can.
+Why?
+Because sharing food is a time-honored path to friendship.

 Reason Center is committed to the promotion of critical thinking and secular values.
 In partnership with other secular groups and organizations, it hosts knowledgeable and engaging speakers discussing a wide range of related topics.